-Attribute Required?
-Default Description transaction-manager No transactionManager The name of transaction manager to use.
-Only required if the name of the transaction manager is not transactionManager, as in the example above. proxy-target-class No Controls what type of transactional proxies are created for classes annotated with the @Transactional annotation.
+Attribute Default Description Section 6.8.4.5, "Spring configuration" for details on how to set up load-time weaving.) proxy-target-class false Applies to proxy mode only.
+Controls what type of transactional proxies are created for classes annotated with the @Transactional annotation.
 If "proxy-target-class" attribute is set to "true", then class-based proxies will be created.
 If "proxy-target-class" is "false" or if the attribute is omitted, then standard JDK interface-based proxies will be created.
-(See the section entitled Section 6.6, "Proxying mechanisms" for a detailed examination of the different proxy types.) order No Defines the order of the transaction advice that will be applied to beans annotated with @Transactional.
+(See the section entitled Section 6.6, "Proxying mechanisms" for a detailed examination of the different proxy types.) order Ordered.LOWEST_PRECEDE Defines the order of the transaction advice that will be applied to beans annotated with @Transactional.
 More on the rules related to ordering of AOP advice can be found in the AOP chapter (see section Section 6.2.4.7, "Advice ordering").
 Note that not specifying any ordering will leave the decision as to what order advice is run in to the AOP subsystem.